indigomoon/GreenlandVR/README.md

 "Reality, Virtually, Hackathon" at MIT
 http://www.realityvirtuallyhack.com

+This is just a barely working app that was developed at a weekend hackathon.
-Developing on Mac for iOS in Cardboard viewer.
+Currently developing on Mac for iOS and Cardboard viewer.

 -------
 REQUIREMENTS